mg7237/standards/docs/docs/flutter/coding-standards.md

 ### Expression Functions

 For functions that contain just one expression, you can use an expression function.
-The `=>` (arrow) notation is used for expression function which is more concide and cleaner implementation.
+The `=>` (arrow) notation is used for expression function which is more concise and cleaner implementation.

 ```
 get width => right - left; // Instead of: get width () {right -left;}